vlesierse/vlesierse.github.io/_posts/2016-04-17-publish-to-docker-with-dotnet-cli.md

 comments: true
 ---
 From day one when Microsoft announced ASP.NET Core (at that time ASP.NET 5 or vNext) I was excited running my application cross platform.
 Especially with the power of containerized applications provided by Docker, this will be a game changer.
 With RC2 around corner I thought of creating a .NET CLI tool which allows you to publish your application easily to a Docker container.
-Not that it is difficult to do without tooling, but to make it as easy as possible for developers to their .NET Core applications with Docker containers.
+Not that it is difficult to do without tooling, but to make it as easy as possible for developers to publish their .NET Core applications to Docker.

 ## Prerequisites